Yaro-bit/SimpleSalesman/Readme.md

-### Changes in Version 0.0.91
+### Changes in Version 0.0.911
-Gui refactoring with responsive profesional design - full refactoring Weather fixes, frontend is able to get weather acc. to browser location index.html refactored to match new weather process
+Full GUI refactor with responsive, professional design.
+Weather-related fixes on the frontend, now properly retrieving weather data based on the browser's location.
+Complete refactor of backend weather handling for improved accuracy and performance.
+Refactored `index.html` to align with the updated weather data processing logic.

 ### Changes in Version 0.0.81